mdavids/rfc/content/draft-davids-forsalereg-16.md

 [@!RFC3986, section 2.1], including the percent-encoding of characters not allowed unencoded (e.g., spaces **MUST** be encoded as `%20` in a URI).

+(#handlerdata) provides additional guidelines on character encoding.

 See the (#security, use title) section for possible risks.

+Note: References to a URI in this document also encompass IRIs [@!RFC3987].

 ### fval {#fvalpar}
 This content tag is intended to contain human-readable and machine-parseable